PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-07-genetic-code-wow-signal.md

 The mathematician Underwood Dudley (1997) shows in his book [Numerology](https://www.amazon.com/Numerology-What-Pythagoras-Wrought-Spectrum/dp/0883855240) in an entertaining way what nonsense can be done with such number games.

+<i>Martin Neukamm is a German chemist and managing editor of the “AG Evolutionsbiologie” (www.ag-evolutionsbiologie.de), a German scientific association that deals with evolutionary biology and creationism.
+He has published various articles and books on evolution and creationism in the German language.
+Matt Young is the moderator of this post.</i>